Aureliano Blanquet: Huerta government and exile

 In October 1913 Huerta dissolved the Federal Congress and prepared for a rigged referendum to legitimize himself as the President, with Blanquet named as vice-president.

 In July 1914, when the Huerta government collapsed, Blanquet resigned as vice president, and departed from Mexico with Huerta.

 On August 19, 1914, General Blanquet, having returned from overseas, intervened in the disbandment process of Huerta's defeated Federal army.
 He led the 29th Battalion of 400 men, which he had formerly commanded, plus other remnants of Federal troops dissatisfied with their redundancy payments, against Carrancistas in Puebla.
 Blanquet captured the city and learned that two Carrancistas agents, brothers Ramon and Raphael Cabrera, were on their way to Puebla to assert the authority of the new government.
 Blanquet's federals captured the Cabreras and shot them on Blanquet's order.
 The two surviving Cabrera brothers, Luiz and Alfonso, avenged the dead with a campaign of terror, killing over sixty Federal prisoners.
 Blanquet escaped and resumed his exile, in Cuba.

 Death

-In March 1919, Blanquet returned from exile in Cuba to support the Félix Díaz rebellion against Venustiano Carranza.
+On 3 April 1919, Blanquet returned from exile in Cuba, disembarking at the port of Veracruz, to support the Félix Díaz rebellion against Venustiano Carranza.
 With only about six followers he moved inland from the Gulf Coast in an attempt to join up with Díaz.
-On April 7, 1919, Blanquet was killed when his horse fell down a ravine after a skirmish with government troops near La Barranca de Chavaxtla, in Huatusco, Veracruz.
+On April 16, 1919, Blanquet was killed when his horse fell down a ravine after a skirmish with government troops near La Barranca de Chavaxtla, in Huatusco, Veracruz.
 The Constitutionalist commander General Guadalupe Sánchez had Blanquet's head taken to Veracruz for display and photographing.

+Legacy

+Due to his role in the Ten Tragic Days, Blanquet became known as a traitor in Mexico.
+The historian Peter Henderson has identified Blanquet as "one of the major villains of the Mexican Revolution".
+Blanquet, along with other figures from the revolution, has also been featured in corridos, with the song "Tragedia compuesta a la revolución Maderista y a Torreón" comparing Blanquet to Saint Augustine.